-• The level of symptoms associated with heart failure creates a severe functional limitation for the patient.

-- A lack of knowledge for self-management is identified through assessment. - A history of relatively rapid deterioration in clinical status when heart failure symptoms appear. - Social isolation or other psychosocial barrier to compliance that places the patient at increased risk for complications.
-This includes inability to obtain medications and/or follow diet and recommended treatment plan. - Presence of co-morbidities that are contributing to the severity of symptoms and control of heart failure clinical status such as COPD, diabetes, and symptomatic CAD. - Physician referral for the system supported by the CHF diagnosis. - Recommendation by the case manager involved in the initial and ongoing assessment of the patient to participate in the program.
+- The level of symptoms associated with heart failure creates a severe functional limitation for the patient. - A lack of knowledge for self-management is identified through assessment. - A history of relatively rapid deterioration in clinical status when heart failure symptoms appear. - Social isolation or other psychosocial barrier to compliance that places the patient at increased risk for complications.
+This includes inability to obtain medications and/or follow diet and recommended treatment plan. - Presence of co-morbidities that are contributing to the severity of symptoms and control of heart failure clinical status such as COPD, diabetes, and symptomatic CAD. - Physician referral for the system supported by the CHF diagnosis. - Recommendation by the case manager involved in the initial and ongoing assessment of the patient to participate in the program. - If the member has had a recent inpatient admission with a CHF diagnosis or multiple emergency room visits.